-A strong housing market is crucial for our economic recovery.
-It is a fundamental source of wealth and well-being for individual families and communities and plays a key role in our financial system.
+A strong housing market is crucial to a sustained economic recovery.
+It is a driver of stability in our financial markets and a fundamental source of wealth for individual families and communities.
 The recent crisis in the housing sector has devastated families and communities across the country and is at the center of our financial crisis and economic downturn.

-Today, I want to outline the steps that Treasury and the Administration have taken to address this crisis, help millions of homeowners and lay the foundation for economic recovery and financial stability.
+Today, I want to outline the steps that Treasury and the Administration have taken to strengthen the housing sector, help millions of homeowners and lay the foundation for economic recovery and financial stability.